 Essential Plugins

-There are several plugins that I wouldn’t be caught dead without on these high seas of the Internet.
+There are a few plugins that I wouldn’t be caught dead without on these high seas of the Internet.
 I recommend you use them as well.
-I’ll link to each one’s repository page, but remember that you can install them directly from your Dashboard.
+I’ll link to each one’s repository page, but remember that you can install them directly from your Dashboard just by searching.

 Alright, now that you’ve got your plugins installed, let’s move on to the final bit – widgets.